 How rough is the Denali Highway?

 The conditions will vary, but you should expect it to be bumpy and slow going.
 It is common for the road have washboard sections and be dusty.
+However, improvements are being made in 2023 so you may experience fewer rough sections than in previous years.
 The recommended speed is between 30 mph and 50 mph.

 Denali Highway Road Log